Interest Reserve

 What is an Interest Reserve?

-An interest reserve is a portion of a loan set aside to cover interest payments during the development or construction phase of a project.
 This reserve is calculated based on the loan amount, interest rate, and expected duration of the construction or lease-up period.
 By incorporating an interest reserve, lenders enable borrowers to defer interest payments until the property begins generating income.

 How Do Interest Reserves Work?